Mr Tim Matthew is the Principal of the school - he can be contacted on +44 207 580 9785 or email@example.com

 Q. Do I have to stay in accommodation provided by OHC?

 A. No. You can arrange accommodation for yourself if you wish.

 Q. How far will my accommodation be from the college?
 Will I be able to walk to college?

 A. You can choose the travel zone you wish to live in, but most accommodation in London will involve a journey on public transport.
-Zone 1 residences are about 15-20 minutes away on the underground, from Zone 4 travel times will be around 45 minutes.
+Zone 1 residences are about 15-20 minutes away on the underground, from Zone 4 travel times will be up to 1 hour and 15 minutes.
 Some of our summer residence accommodation is within walking distance of the college.